Is your dining hall ready for Gen Z?

-Freight Farms is unique in its ability to help colleges and universities around the world meet, and even exceed, Gen Z’s expectations of fresh food and diverse flavors.
+Freight Farms is unique in its ability to help colleges and universities around the world meet, and even exceed, Gen Z’s expectations for fresh food, developed school sustainability initiatives, and diverse flavors.
 Our farming service program–Grown–helps universities demonstrate their dedication to social and environmental responsibility.

 To quickly summarize, Grown is an on-site farming service where Freight Farms installs and operates a hydroponic farm on campus, and the university gets all the produce!
 This meets demand for fresh, local and healthy food without putting strain on the institution to hire or train additional personnel.
 Once the farm is up and running, the school can decide if they want to use the greens in campus dining operations, or to create a CSA program where students can get access to the produce directly.

 How does Grown appeal to the newest generation of students?